SANA Program

 • SANA partners and has strong relationships with women's coffee farmer associations, cooperatives, and groups across Colombia.
 We select participants based on available funding and assess each group’s interest and access to the technology needed to participate.
 We also collaborate with companies already working with women coffee farmers who wish to sponsor a customized program for a specific group/cluster of Colombian women coffee farmers.

 • Yes!
 SANA services and support are primarily delivered virtually, including teletherapy sessions, ongoing online community engagement and educational curriculum.
 However, in Phase 4 of the program, we organize in-person interactive workshops where participants gather locally while services are delivered virtually.
 This is the only in-person component and is designed to strengthen connection and participation among the women.
+We provided travel allowances to 100% of the participants per cohort.

 • Sponsoring a woman to participate in the SANA program costs USD$300 and includes full access to all program services and support.
 For group sponsorships, the cost starts at USD$3,000 for 10 participants and USD$12,000 for 40 participants.